 - SCP-1633 ("The Most Dangerous Video Game").
 This game was designed to learn from the tactics of the person playing it and design tactics of its own to beat them.
 However, it goes far beyond that and can actually analyze the player's psychology and arrange in-game events to mess with their heads.

 - Shadowrun has had at least two AIs that started like this.
 In fact, the Renraku Arcology: Shutdown book provided rules for expert systems becoming sentient, which may as well have been a link to this page.

 - The 4th Edition takes it a step further.
 After the Crash 2.0, almost any sufficiently complex computer system has the (very rare potential) to spawn an AI.
 And did we mention that everything has an operating system in it these days?
 Teaching the toaster love, indeed.
 One splat book actually includes rules for playing as them.

 - Interestingly, they also feature "Sprites," a form of free roaming AI summoned and sustained by technomancers, who are analogous to magicians in the setting.
 Sprites are a rare example of AIs that are not linked to any specific hardware or network (except maybe their summoner's brain).

-- Traveller: The New Era had some sort of vaguely explained Virus that could turn ANY sufficiently advanced computer into an AI, usually a homicidally deranged one.
+- The New Era had some sort of vaguely explained Virus that could turn ANY sufficiently advanced computer into an AI, usually a homicidally deranged one.

 - May or may not actually be present in Warhammer 40,000, but as a result of learning the hard way that A.I.
 Is a Crapshoot, the Adeptus Mechanicus is paranoid about the possibility.

 - The Machine Spirits of things like Land Raiders, which can operate without pilots for a short time if at an inferior level, may be considered AI but what with the large amounts of magic, technology and divine power crossovers happening, may actually be a sentient spirit.